-Our lamb is raised on pasture and fed exclusively mothers milk (for the first few months), and grass.
-The only thing different about our lamb as compared to our other animals is that it is only available seasonally.
-Lambs are born in early spring and harvested in mid fall.
-We have a great selection of lamb starting around November.
+Our lamb is raised on pasture and fed exclusively mothers milk (for the first few months) and grass.
+The only difference between our lamb and our other animals is that it is only available seasonally.
+Lambs are harvested in the spring & fall.

-The animals keep us pretty busy, so we grow a limited selection of vegetables here at Carlton Farms.
-However, we do work with several friends of ours that grow organic vegetables and fruits.
-These vegetables are available through our vegetable share program where you receive a box of vegetables each week, and a-la-carte on the mobile market at the Atlanta delivery locations.
+The animals keep us busy, so we grow a limited selection of vegetables here at Carlton Farms.
+However, we work with several friends who grow organic vegetables and fruits, which are available seasonally.

-We meet folks along the way that are doing cool stuff, we have brought them on board to offer you a more well-rounded product base.
-All of the products we carry must fall in line with our guiding principles.
-We have done the leg work for you so you don't have to worry about what you are purchasing.
-Some of these folks include: Bison from Mischa & DJ from Boundary Line Bison, Seafood caught in Bristol Bay Alaska by Tony from Wild Alaska Salmon & Seafood, Cheese & Butter from David at Wright Dairy, Cultured Products from Tanya with Cultured Traditions, Coffee freshly roasted by Brandie at Brandies Homestead Goods, Olive Oil from GA Olive Farm, Nut Butters from Georgia Grinders, and Spices from Beautiful Briny Sea & Far Out Foodz.
+We meet folks along the way doing cool stuff, and we have brought them on board to offer you a more well-rounded product base.
+All of the products we carry must align with our guiding principles, and we have done the leg work for you, so you don't have to worry about what you are purchasing.
+Some of these folks include: Bison from Mischa & DJ from Boundary Line Bison, Seafood caught in Bristol Bay Alaska by Tony from Wild Alaska Salmon & Seafood, Cheese from David at Wright Dairy, Cultured Products from Tanya with Cultured Traditions, Coffee freshly roasted by Brandie at Brandies Homestead Goods, Olive Oil from GA Olive Farm, Nut Butters from Georgia Grinders, and Spices from Beautiful Briny Sea & Far Out Foodz.